projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC to send the authoritative frame-time at each TIME_SYNC strobe.

+.. c:function:: int timesync_wd_pins_init(u32 strobe_mask);

+    The AP Module uses this operation to request the SVC to take control of a bit-mask of SVC device-id wake-detect lines.
+This done to establish an initial state on the relevant wake-detect lines prior to generating timesync releated events.

+.. c:function:: int timesync_wd_pins_fini(void);

+    The AP Module uses this operation to request the SVC to release any wake-detect lines currently reserved for time-sync operations.

 .. c:function:: int module_eject(u8 primary_intf_id);

     The AP Module uses this operation to request the SVC to perform